Coparenting During the Holidays: 3 Tips to Stay Merry

 #2.
 Always have a plan—and stick to it.

 One of the best things you can give your child for Christmas is consistency.
 Divorce takes its toll on kids and parents alike, and it’s essential for your child to feel as stabilized and grounded as possible, especially during a season of constant changes (such as their mom or dad moving out, bouncing from parent to parent throughout the year, or meeting a parent’s significant others that come and go).

-> It's crucial to coordinate with your ex regarding holiday plans.
+It's crucial to coordinate with your ex regarding holiday plans.
 Whether you choose to celebrate together or alternate, do whatever it takes to the holiday plans you originally agreed upon (and, of course, always stick to the child custody arrangement ordered by the court).
-This doesn’t mean that problems won’t come up (we live in reality, after all) but it’s always a good idea to roll with the punches, be flexible, and be willing to compromise when needed.
-Doing so can greatly help your child, and ensure this holiday season is one to remember fondly for years to come.
+This doesn’t mean that problems won’t come up but it’s always a good idea to roll with the punches, be flexible, and be willing to compromise when needed.
+Doing so can greatly help your child and ensure this holiday season is one to remember fondly for years to come.

-> #3.
+#3.
 Coordinate with your coparent regarding gifts and festivities.